LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	every_other([_| T], X, [X| L]) :-
 		every_other(T, L).

-By retesting with the same seed that uncovered the bug, the same random test that found the bug will be generated and run again:
+By retesting with the same test seed that uncovered the bug, the same random test that found the bug will be generated and run again:

 	| ?- lgtunit::quick_check(
 			every_other(+list(integer), -list(integer)),